Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Conclusions

 \section{Conclusions}

-The singularity in the point-source Kelvin Green's function as $z\to 0$ is fundamental, with the wave elevation spectrum diverging as $S_\zeta(k^*)\sim 1/|z|$ due to unbounded high-wavenumber energy.
-However, this singularity is not intrinsic to linear potential flow itself.
-The constant-downwash boundary condition on a flat-ship naturally produces an elliptic spanwise source distribution, and analytic integration of this distribution yields a regularized kernel with finite spectrum $S_\zeta(k)\sim k^{-3/2}$.
+The singular behavior of the point-source Kelvin Green's function as $z\to 0$ is a fundamental inconsistency which produces unbounded wave energy even far downstream, but the present work shows that this pathology is not intrinsic to linear wave theory.
+An elliptic source distribution, motivated by the finite disturbance width, yields a regularized kernel with finite energy and consistent spectral decay, without the introduction of empirical damping, arbitrary wavenumber filtering, or implicit formulations.

-This resolution enables direct flat-ship predictions without empirical damping or iterative methods.
-Evaluations on $z=0$ demonstrate physically consistent predictions, capturing wave interference patterns and realistic Froude number trends.
-Since $z=0$ represents the most challenging limit, finite-energy predictions are guaranteed for all $z<0$.
-The contour-deformation approach developed here evaluates both point and line kernels efficiently ($10^4$--$10^5$ speedup) for all $\vec x$, with potential applications in design optimization and machine learning surrogate models.
+The resulting formulation produces well-behaved free-surface predictions directly on $z=0$, capturing Froude number trends and wave interference patterns consistent with finite-width ships.
+The $k_y^{-3/2}$ spectral decay of the regularized kernel ensures finite wave energy and elevation everywhere, but higher-order derivatives of the wave field will eventually diverge at small scales, due to the absence of nonlinear and viscous dissipative mechanisms.
+However, the present formulation resolves the ill-posedness in the physically relevant quantities of wave elevation, energy, and drag within the inviscid linear framework.

-We note that the elliptic distribution developed here is merely the leading-order solution for flat planforms.
-Accounting for local hull geometry while retaining the regularized kernel framework is a natural extension.
-The approach could also be extended to time-varying source-strengths enabling direct calculation of the forward speed waterline contribution to ship motions in ocean waves.
+The present work focuses on the leading-order flat-ship approximation, neglecting nonlocal wave interactions on a finite depth hull.
+Accounting for local hull geometry while retaining the regularized kernel framework is a natural extension, at which point the predictions could be compared to experiments or high-fidelity nonlinear simulations.
+However, the contour-deformation approach developed here is completely general, evaluating both point and line kernels efficiently (achieving $10^4$--$10^5$ speedup over direct quadrature) while maintaining accuracy across the entire lower-half domain.
+Therefore the regularized kernel and efficient evaluator form a foundation for a well-posed Kelvin solver fast enough for use in applications requiring repeated evaluations, including design optimization and physics-informed surrogate modeling.